 - Future loss of earnings where your injuries will have a long-term impact on your earning ability.

-If your claim is accepted, your solicitor will try to achieve the highest compensation possible to try and help you deal with your injuries.
+If your claim is accepted, your solicitor will work to secure the highest possible compensation to support your recovery and address the effects of your horse riding injuries.

 Equestrian Injuries Compensation Calculator